21368 customer reviews

 Château Lagrange

-Château Lagrange is located in the commune of Saint-Julien, in the Bordeaux region.
-The Château Lagrange vineyard covers 115 hectares in a single block, spread across two north-south-facing ridges of gravel of "Gunzian" origin.
+Château Lagrange is located in the town of Saint-Julien, in the Bordeaux region.
+The Château Lagrange vineyard covers 115 hectares in a single block, spread across two north-south-facing ridges of gravel of “Gunzian” origin.
 Sometimes fine, sometimes coarser, this gravel is mixed with either sand or iron-rich clay.

-The qualities of a Château Lagrange wine
+The Qualities of a Château Lagrange Wine

 For more information, visit the website at Lagrange